 The Biggest Bodybuilding Lies You Thought Were True When You Started Lifting

 As everyone else, you too must have had a strong reason why you began the bodybuilding journey and become best friends with the weights.
 As numerous successful bodybuilders say, you must answer the question “why” you want to do this, before embarking on the journey.
 You had yours too.
 And it is a journey.
-Regardless of what the answer was, it was strong enough to get you to start going to the gym, it filled you with passion, with energy and the answer was like a lighting beacon, helping you endure grueling workouts and push harder and heavier each time you stepped into the gym.

 At the time, maybe you felt you needed to get bigger because you knew that if others could do it and look good, you could do it too.
 Maybe you were overweight and felt you absolutely needed to lose the excess fat unless your friends would continue to mock you and your girlfriend would leave you for the jock with a six-pack.
-Chances are these things probably happened, and they are the main reason why you turned into the hulk of today, cut and jacked beast roaming the bodybuilder’s savanna eating dumbbells and cardio bunnies on the side.

 And while you were in the process of making this come true, you must have experienced a multitude of ups and downs on the road to greatness.
 You might have also started to accidentally overhear stories and various urban legends coming from the mouths of big gym bros and slender personal coaches, even run-of-the-mill gym rats that were sharing the gym with you.